Banca Ifis Logo

 The audit work performed by the Internal Audit department concerns all processes and consists in regularly monitoring the application of all the Bank’s operational policies, procedures and practices to identify potential anomalies or violations of internal rules as well as evaluate the effectiveness of the internal control system as a whole.

-Internal Audit operates on the basis of planning approved by the Board of Directors, and carries out unplanned audits for specific needs.
-Audit results are shared with the reference organizational unit and with the second level control functions, and are sent to the Board of Statutory Auditors and the Risk Management and Internal Control Committee.
+Internal Audit operates on the schedule approved by the Board of Directors; in addition to this, it also performs unplanned audits as specifically necessary and/or required by the main corporate bodies or external supervisory bodies.
+The results of the audits are shared with the reference organisational unit and with the second-level audit functions and then sent to the Board of Statutory Auditors and the Control and Risks Committee.

 Credit risk